purdue-ehealth-projects/eHealth-CP-mobileapp/ANDROID_INSTALL_GUIDE.md

 <img src="https://user-images.githubusercontent.com/17057659/198921742-d126df81-2c7a-4c0a-9480-b48ed07802aa.jpeg" width="250">

 7. Scroll down until you find the version number info.
-Confirm that the version is correct (you should have this information from the app developer).
+Confirm that the version is correct (check version information at the top of this page).
 Go back to the previous page.
 <img src="https://user-images.githubusercontent.com/17057659/198921858-1ef5e42d-8194-41e8-95a0-e66cf198550c.jpg" width="250">

 8. Click on the “Install” button.